 Under the new regulations, you will also need to change your auditor at least every 10 years – though this may be longer in certain circumstances.

 As a result of these regulations, you’ll have the opportunity to work with new firms on your audit and advisory solutions.
 By building a relationship with Grant Thornton, you can benefit from our team’s fresh insights into your business.
-If you have any questions or would like to find out more about how we can help, contact Lorraine Parkin, our tax services leader.
+If you have any questions or would like to find out more about how we can help, contact our experts now.